Palisades Fire: Fire investigation arrest

 Following his arrest, Rinderknecht was charged with starting the blaze that began on New Year's Day 2025.
-Those flames were put out by firefighters, but sparks allegedly "smoldered underground [undetected] for days before [the fire was reignited by high winds and] spread above ground."
-An examination of the suspect's digital footprint revealed a ChatGPT prompt for a "burning city".
-He also asked ChatGPT, "Are you at fault if a fire is lift [sic] because of your cigarettes?"
+Those flames were put out by firefighters, but sparks allegedly "smoldered underground [undetected] for days before [the fire was reignited by high winds and] spread above ground".

 The suspect briefly appeared inside the George C. Young Federal Building and Courthouse in Orlando, where he was charged in federal court with felonious malicious "destruction of property by means of fire".
 All three of his siblings, two sisters and a brother, appeared in court, with one of his sisters sobbing after the judge made his ruling, as Rinderknecht was held without bond.
 He was transferred to the John E. Polk Correctional Facility in Sanford, Florida, afterward to face charges.

-ATF special agent Thomas Harrison later testified that Rinderknecht moved into the home of his three siblings in West Melbourne in May 2025, and they lived there for five months.
-They have since moved out and started eviction proceeding against him out of fear for their safety.
+ATF special agent Thomas Harrison later testified that Rinderknecht had moved into the home of his three siblings in West Melbourne in May 2025, and they lived there for five months.
+His family have since moved out and had started eviction proceeding against him out of fear for their safety.
 West Melbourne Police were twice called to the house in September 2025.
 During the first incident, Rinderknecht got into an argument with his sister and her husband and threatened to burn the house down.
-In the second incident, the suspect's father, who visited Florida from Southern France, grew concerned when Rinderknecht said he had a firearm and would use it in self-defense.
+In the second incident, the suspect's father, who visited Florida from southern France, grew concerned when Rinderknecht said he had a firearm and would use it in self-defense.
 No arrests were made or charges filed in either incident.

+Possible motives

+Investigation indicated that Rinderknecht professed admiration for Luigi Mangione, the man accused of killing UnitedHealthcare CEO Brian Thompson.
+Prior to the fire, he allegedly voiced his support for Mangione to his Uber passengers, some of whom were unsettled by his comments and erratic driving.
+In an interview with investigators, Rinderknecht stated that someone might have wanted to burn the Palisades "out of resentment of the rich enjoying their money", by whom he felt "enslaved".
+Court records confirm that Rinderknecht searched for Mangione-related news, using the search terms "free Luigi Mangione", "let's take down all the billionaires" and "reddit let's kill all the billionaires".
+In addition, prosecutors claim that Rinderknecht was distraught over a relationship with a former co-worker, angry about not having any New Year's Eve plans, and had an obsession with fire.
+An examination of the Rinderknecht's digital footprint revealed a ChatGPT prompt for a "burning city".
+He also asked ChatGPT, "Are you at fault if a fire is lift [sic] because of your cigarettes?"